New Members Nights

 When a new member joins the Squadron, they are “introduced” to the club at their new members night.

-The flag officers and committee host an informal gathering for new members of the Squadron to welcome them and present them with their membership pack and publicly introduce them to the Squadron members.
+The Flag Officers and Board host an informal gathering for new members of the Squadron to welcome them and present them with their membership pack and publicly introduce them to the Squadron members.

 This is a great way to meet fellow new members and existing members alike, and learn more about the great culture and activities and member facilities available at the Derwent Sailing Squadron.